Curriculum Statement of Intent 2022-23

-It is our aim here at Adderley to ensure that we provide a comprehensive and engaging PSHE Curriculum which fully meets the need of every chid.
+It is our aim here at Moreton Say to ensure that we provide a comprehensive and engaging PSHE/ RSE Curriculum which fully meets the needs of every child.
 It is our understanding that each child arrives at our school in a position unique to themselves and we therefore develop skills and understanding from this personal baseline.
-We understand that social skills and learning readiness are unique to each and every child and therefore tailor and adpat our PSHE curriulum in order to meet these needs.
+We understand that social skills and learning readiness are unique to each and every child and therefore tailor and adpapt our PSHE/ RSE curriulum in order to meet these needs.

-At Addmore Federation we believe that ensuring a high-quality PSHE curriculum will inspire pupils to develop their curiosity and fascination about the world around them, and support them in developing as conscientious, healthy global citizens.
-Our aim is to teach the skills and knowledge necessary to develop children as confident well-rounded individuals.
+Across the Addmore Federation we believe that ensuring a high-quality PSHE/ RSE curriculum will inspire pupils to develop their curiosity and fascination about the world around them, and support them in their developmnet as conscientious, healthy global citizens who are advocates for all.

-Our PSHE/ RSE Curriculum and detailed progression document outling the steps in learning our pupils make to build their knowledge and skills in PSHE/ RSE is detailed in the downloadable documents listed at the bottom of this page.
-Also attached is our recently updated RSE Policy.
+Our PSHE/ RSE Curriculum and detailed progression document outling the steps in learning our pupils make to build their knowledge and skills in PSHE/ RSE, and overview document highlighting how our PSHE Curriculum addressed the 5 areas of Fundamental British Values, is detailed in the downloadable documents listed at the bottom of this page.
+Also attached is our recently recently updated RSE Policy, followig consultation and our PSHE Policy.

 Additonal resources are regualrly added to this page so do visit frequently.
 You may also find our 'Useful Websites for Parents' page which can be found under the 'Key Information Tab' helpful.
 This will help signpost you to outside agencies available through the Local Authority directly.